-This review first appeared in the Christian Research Journal, volume28, number6 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This review first appeared in the Christian Research Journal, volume 28, number 6 (2005).
+For more information about the Christian Research Journal, click here.

 In his book The Heart of Christianity Marcus Borg, once a member of the Jesus Seminar, proposes a new form of Christianity that he calls the “emerging paradigm.”
 He contrasts this with the “earlier paradigm,” which is essentially conservative, evangelical Christianity.
 If, however, we examine Borg’s view of just four essential doctrines—the Bible, God, Jesus, and salvation—it is apparent that Borg’s “emerging paradigm” is really not Christianity at all.